-- Call people to find out if they have access to email so you can send links to programming. - If someone doesn't have access to the internet, you can pre-pay hot spots for them to use. - Not everyone is familiar with Zoom.
-Find out if people have support staff or family members who can help them connect. - Many people have Facebook accounts and are more comfortable using Facebook than a streaming service.
-Stream live events on Facebook Live and provide the link. - Some organizations have a cadre of volunteers who can visit individuals to set up their devices and show them how to use Zoom and other platforms.
-If social distancing is not possible, or if it's not a safe location, this isn't an option.
-Volunteers may be able to guide staff or family members to set up access.
+- Call people to find out if they have access to email so you can send links to programming. - If someone doesn't have access to the internet, you can pre-pay hot spots for them to use. - Not everyone is familiar with how to use Zoom.
+Help them connect. - Many people have Facebook accounts and are more comfortable using Facebook than a streaming service.
+Stream live events on Facebook Live.